vryy/4C/README.md

 _Note:_ You might need to adapt the BibTeX entry depending on the citation style.

-Remember: It is good scientific practice to include the date, when you've visisted that website, into the citation.
+Remember: It is good scientific practice to include the date, when you've visited that website, into the citation.
 It's up to you (and your advisor) to include the date, depending on the type of publication.

 Every publication presenting results obtained with the help of 4C or building on top of existing methods in 4C must cite appropriate 4C references of the methods used.
-Consult the [4C homepage](https://4c-multiphyics.org) for a comprehensive list of papers on the methods, that are available in 4C.
+Consult the [4C homepage](https://4c-multiphysics.org) for a comprehensive list of papers on the methods, that are available in 4C.

 If you would like to publish work based on recent yet unpublished work, ask for explicit permission from the original authors.